Skip to main content Link Search Menu Expand Document (external link)

 There are three discussion sections:

-Extra practice sessions will not be podcasted.
-The purpose of these sessions is to give you hands-on problem-solving experience, so you really need to attend and participate to reap the benefits.
+Discussion sections will not be podcasted.
+The purpose of discussion is to give you hands-on problem-solving experience, so you really need to attend and participate to reap the benefits.
+You will be able to earn some participation credit by attending discussion section.
+See the Participation section of the syllabus for more information.

 Office Hours